-Having travelled many roads as seen on the national geographic channel and other commercial channels called “The world most dangerous roads”.
-We done quite a few in Africa, Asia and South America. (the old Yungas Road also called the dead road in Bolivia is one of them) Many of them you can find on the Utube.
-Our experience has been a lot different having said this the biggest problem is the speed of which trucks and locals drive those roads with no fear and expecting you to stop.
+We travelled many challenging roads as seen on the national geographic channel and other commercial channels called “The world most dangerous roads” and more.
+The old Yungas Road also called the dead road in Bolivia is one of them.
+Our experience has been a lot different to what you see in the TV programs.
+For us the biggest problem was the speed of which trucks and locals drive those roads with no fear and expecting you to stop.
 For us the biggest issues were overhanging rocks.

-However, imagine driving down a scenic road in some exotic country, when around the bend the railing disappears, and a truck is overtaking facing you head on?!?!
+Imagine driving down a scenic road in some exotic country, when around the bend the railing disappears, and a truck is facing you head on?!?!
 That is what makes the roads so dangerous.
-Next the road narrows to practically a wheel track, and 1000 meters below you are truck or bus remains after it went over the edge.
-However, the biggest issues you will face rotten bridges, potholes, maniac drivers, deep ravines and no guard railings, bog holes & muddy tracks.
+Next the road narrows to practically a wheel track, and 1000 meters below you are truck or bus remains after they went over the edge.
+The biggest issues you will face are rotten bridges, potholes, maniac drivers, deep ravines and no guard railings, bog holes & muddy tracks.